Measures and their random reals: Randomness and Transformations of Measures

+By Proposition \ref{prop:computation-measure}, any measure with a computable representation is computable.
+The converse holds, too (see \citep{hoyrup-rojas:computabilityprobability_2009}).
+For a computable measure $\mu$, not being $\mu$-$z$-random is equivalent to the existence of a sequence $(V_n)$ uniformly c.e.\ in $z$ so that for all $n$, $\mu\Cyl{V_n} \leq 2^{-n}$ and so that $(V_n)$ covers $x$.
+We call the latter a $(\mu,z)$-test.

-Lebesgue measure $\Leb$ is arguably the most prominent (computable) measure. $\Leb$-random reals are the most studied ones by far, and we will, for sake of consistency with most literature,use the name \emph{Martin-L\"of random reals} for them.
+Lebesgue measure $\Leb$ is computable, and it is arguably the most prominent measure on $\Cant$. $\Leb$-random reals are the most studied ones by far, and we will, in consistency with the literature, use the name \emph{Martin-L\"of random reals} for them.

 Reals that are random with respect to some computable probability measure have been called \emph{proper} \citep{zvonkin-levin:1970} or \emph{natural} \citep{muchnik-semenov-uspensky:1998}.